Sever's Disease

 Rest is often the best cure, allowing time for the tendon to heal.
 You should make sure your child isn’t undertaking strenuous exercise until the foot heals, and any return to physical activities should be started and increased gradually.
 You can also use ice packs or coolant gels to reduce inflammation and swelling.

-Dr. House may recommend further treatments to help ease the pressure on the tendon and allow it to heal, such as:
+Our surgeons may recommend further treatments to help ease the pressure on the tendon and allow it to heal, such as:

 • Orthotic shoe inserts